eman-bahrani/eman-bahrani/README.md

 ### Hi there 👋

-I'm Eman, a data scientist with an interest in computational genomics and bioinformatics.
+I'm Eman, a data scientist with an interest in bioinformatics and precision public health.

 ## Languages and Tools